Tap here to get 5 Secrets to Stress Free Dinners

 • Cook on low for 4 to 6 hours (see note).
 This recipe works best if you are able to stir it once or twice while cooking.

-• At the end of the cooking time, stir in the condensed soup, and the frozen peas.
+• At the end of the cooking time, stir in the condensed soup.
+Taste the recipe and add more salt and pepper as desired.
+Then stir in the frozen peas.
 The peas will quickly come to temperature and be perfect.

 Notes